 In Austria, there are essentially two different systems for collecting income tax.
 Employees and pensioners pay a wage tax, while the self-employed pay income tax.
 The tax rates are the same but wage tax is a special form of income tax and is collected by the employer at the point at which the wage or salary payment is made, and remitted directly to the tax office.

 Income tax is collected as part of the assessment process.
 For this purpose, an income tax return must be submitted to the tax office (generally electronically via FinanzOnline).

 For employees, since tax is deducted by the employer, the employees themselves are not required to submit a tax return as a rule.
-In certain cases, however, they are subject to compulsory assessment, for instance if during the calendar year they have, at least for a time, received two or more incomes simultaneously that were subject to salary tax.
+In certain cases, however, they are subject to compulsory assessment, for instance if during the calendar year they have, at least for a time, received two or more incomes simultaneously that were subject to wage tax.
 Further information on reasons for compulsory assessments can be found on the BMF website (see further links).
-In particular, if you are resident in Austria and receive your income from an employer located outside Austria, or if you live abroad and receive an Austrian income, it may be useful to find out from the competent tax office what you need to do regarding the correct assessment of income tax.
+In particular, if you are resident in Austria and receive your income from an employer located outside Austria, or if you live abroad and receive an Austrian income, it may be useful to find out from the tax office what you need to do regarding the correct assessment of income tax.

-Those subject to salary tax will have their income tax assessed by means of the ‘employee assessment’ process.
+Those subject to wage tax will have their income tax assessed by means of the ‘employee assessment’ process.
 Applications for employee assessment can be submitted to the tax office electronically via FinanzOnline.
-Using the appropriate forms, it is also possible to send the application by post or to submit it in person to the competent tax office.
+Using the appropriate forms, it is also possible to send the application by post or to submit it in person to the tax office.
 Should this result in a retrospective tax demand, the application for employee assessment can be withdrawn unless there are grounds for compulsory assessment.